jxnu-liguobin/cs-summary-reflection/CONTRIBUTING-en.md

 * If it fails to pass lgtm, please take time to solve it
 * Conflict resolution: only append is allowed, not delete
 * The copyright of the default is : `Apache-2.0 All collaborators`

+> If the data structure definition already exists, you can try to use the existing one.